 A Commissioner may administer an oath to any person appearing as a witness before the Commission, whether the witness has been summoned or appears without being summoned, and may examine the witness on oath.

 [12.
-Repealed by No. 30 of 2006 s.
+Deleted by No. 30 of 2006 s.
 7.]

 12A.
 Contempt: failing to produce statement of information